Skip to content

 The velocity scalar per pixel over scroll.
 It represents how the velocity scale with the over scroll distance.
 The auto-scroll velocity = (distance of overscroll) * velocity scalar.

-build_controls_on_demand #
+build_controls_on_demand class-attribute instance-attribute #

 build_controls_on_demand: bool = True